This September, Lincolnshire charity LIVES are asking anyone with a passion for cycling to join their virtual challenge ‘Lands End to John O’Groats’

 LIVES volunteer responders are called to many different types of medical emergencies and on a sunny summer’s day last year, a LIVES Paramedic had logged on and received an alert from the Operational Support Centre at Bracebridge Health in Lincoln.
 A member of the public had called 999, a cyclist was injured.

 Having someone there, to assess him and keep him still and calm was so important.
-The LIVES Paramedic could tell the patient was struggling to breathe, a suspected punctured lung, which made the patient more anxious.
-He was clearly in a great deal of pain, the LIVES Paramedic inserted a cannula into the patients arm so that pain relief and other medications could be administered and also applied a pelvic binder to support other suspected injures.
+The LIVES Paramedic could tell the patient was struggling to breathe, and suspected they had a punctured lung.
+The cyclist was clearly in a great deal of pain, so the LIVES Paramedic inserted a cannula into the patients arm so that pain relief and other medications could be administered and also applied a pelvic binder to support other suspected injures.

 This cyclist still enjoys his passion for cycling and will be always thankful for LIVES and the support they gave that day.